Estimated reading time: 11 minutes

 I recommend doing output sharpening as the last step of your photography workflow, after you’ve made all the other necessary adjustments to your images.
 In fact, some image editors will force you to do this, because output sharpening will only be available in the export window.

-Output sharpening is important because it makes sure your image looks sharp, even after it’s gone through some sort of degrading process–such as resizing for the web or printing.
+Output sharpening is important because it makes sure your image looks sharp, even after it’s gone through some sort of degrading process – such as resizing for the web or printing.
 You see, when you resize an image, you lose sharpness; the same is true of printing, where the process of putting ink on the page softens the image.
 That’s where output sharpening comes in handy; by sharpening too much in advance, you can take a sharpening “hit” and up with the image you’re after.

 You can use pretty much any program for output sharpening.
 Lightroom has a very nice, easy output sharpening feature, which allows you to specify the type of sharpening you want to apply and simply add it when exporting your images.
 Photoshop’s sharpening methods are more complex, but you can really fine-tune your output sharpening through the Unsharp Mask filter or the High Pass filter.
 Of course, you don’t have to use either Photoshop or Lightroom–even programs such as Luminar, which don’t really emphasize sharpening and exporting, include some type of output sharpening option!

 Image sharpening can be good, especially because it counteracts the natural tendency of RAW files to be soft.
-Output sharpening is also essential, because it ensure that your images remain sharp even as they’re printed, or as they’re resized for display on the web.
+Output sharpening is also essential because it ensures that your images remain sharp even as they’re printed, or as they’re resized for display on the web.
 In other words, sharpening is often important.
 However, you do have to be careful with sharpening, because it’s easy to oversharpen and end up with a too-crisp, crunchy, unpleasant image, one with lots of unwanted halos.